 - Give your puppy smaller quantities of multiple meal feedings.

 - Don’t give pups a bucket of water.
-This makes them bury their head into it and suck down several gallons at once.
+This makes them bury their head in it and suck down several gallons at once.